Tesco PLC – Annual report – 26 February 2022

 Future possible cash outflows not included in the lease liability

 Future increases or decreases in rentals linked to an index or rate are not included in the lease liability until the change in cash flows takes effect.
-Approximately 75% (2021: 75%) of the Group’s lease liabilities are subject to inflation-linked rentals and a further 16% (2021: 15%) are subject to rent reviews.
+Approximately 76% (2022: 75%) of the Group’s lease liabilities are subject to inflation-linked rentals, of which 86% (2022: 87%) have inflation caps, with a weighted average cap of 3.4% (2022: 4.1%).
+A further 16% (2022: 16%) are subject to rent reviews.
 Rental changes linked to inflation or rent reviews typically occur on an annual or five-yearly basis.
+Of the inflation-linked leases with caps, 30% (2022: 29%) of the lease liability value was hedged through index-linked swaps (refer to Note 27).

 Group as lessor